-Carl D. Perkins Vocational Career and Technical Education Act
+Perkins V: Strengthening Career and Technical Education for the 21st Century Act

-M State partners with Lakes Country Service Cooperative and various education, business and community agencies to carry out services as part of the Carl D. Perkins Vocational Career and Technical Education Act of 2006.
+M State partners with Lakes Country Service Cooperative and various education, business and community agencies to carry out services as part of the Perkins V: Strengthening Career and Technical Education for the 21st Century Act.
 The purpose of the Act is to improve career and technical education and create opportunities to enter high-skill, high-wage and high-demand employment in Minnesota for all learners.
 The Act places special emphasis on improving access and services for special student populations defined by law.
 These special populations include:

-- Individuals with disabilities - Individuals from economically disadvantaged families, including foster children - Individuals preparing for non-traditional fields - Single parents, including single pregnant women - · Displaced homemakers - Individuals with limited English proficiency
+- Individuals with disabilities; - · Individuals from economically disadvantaged families; - · Individuals preparing for non-traditional fields; - Single parents, including single pregnant women; - · Out-of-workforce individuals; - · English learners; - Homeless individuals defined by McKinney-Vento - · Youth in or have aged out of foster care; - Youth with a parent in active duty military.

 Non-traditional fields also receive special emphasis in the Act.
 A non-traditional field is defined as a high-skill career field for which students from one gender comprise fewer than 25 percent of the students enrolled in the field.
 Examples include women in construction electricity or men in dental hygiene.
 M State encourages students to consider non-traditional fields, and we welcome questions and inquiries from all students and members of the public.
 For more information about non-traditional fields, please contact an enrollment manager at any M State campus.
 For information about how to access Perkins services and programs at any M State campus, contact Dean of Academic Support and Partnerships Angela Mathers at angela.mathers@minnesota.edu.